Fuji vs. Fuji’s FUJINON XF 50-140mm F/2.8 OIS WR Review

 Size and Weight

 It’s on the larger end of Fuji’s line up, but reasonably svelte compared to full frame f/2.8 variants.
-As discussed when comparing sizes and weight in my XF 16-55mm F/2.8 WR review, APS-C doesn’t present the same engineering and design challenges as full frame does.
+As discussed when comparing sizes and weight in my XF 16-55mm F/2.8 WR review, APS-C doesn’t present the same engineering and design challenges full frame lenses do.
 As such, I’ve included f/4 full frame lenses in the weight chart below as a more reasonable comparison.

 The XF 50-140mm F/2.8 OIS WR is my first lens in this focal length, in no small part because I found Nikon’s just too large, and the f/4 versions weren’t available at the time.